Know It All! – General Garage Door Opener Mechanism

 Safety Features

-Modern garage door openers come with a slew of safety features, designed to prevent bodily harm and theft.
+Modern garage door openers come with many safety features designed to prevent bodily harm and theft.

 Photo Eyes